nextalksv2/Forsaken-Tools/README.md

-# A short documentation of maps in Forsaken Tools
+# A short documentation for maps in Forsaken Tools

 You can find help with any questions or problems in the official [discord server](https://youtu.be/xvFZjo5PgG0?list=RDxvFZjo5PgG0)